 You’re pretty sure you know what grass-fed beef is by now.
 It’s in the meat section of your local grocery store, next to the conventional beef.
 (If you want to know more, read this: What’s the big deal about grass-fed beef?)
 But what about grass-finished beef?
 The truth is there’s a big difference between grass-fed and grass-finished beef and many people don’t even know it.

 For starters, it stands to reason that the term “grass-fed beef” describes meat from cattle that ate grass.
 So what about “grass-finished” then?
 It might seem the two should be interchangeable.
 But, no, not quite.

 Simply put, grass-finished beef comes from cattle that ate nothing but grass and forage for their entire lives.
-Grass-fed, on the other hand, may be used to label meat from cattle that have that were started on a grass diet but have either received supplemental grain feed or are finished on a fully grain-based diet.
-Many “grass-fed” cows spend the last few months of their lives eating grain in feedlots to help them quickly gain weight.
+Grass-fed, on the other hand, may be used to label meat from cattle that were started on a grass diet but have either received supplemental grain feed or are finished on a fully grain-based diet.
+In fact, many “grass-fed” cows spend the last few months of their lives eating grain in feedlots to help them quickly gain weight.

 The bottle line: Cattle are not required to have a full grass-fed diet in order to get the grass-fed label on your beef’s packaging.
 Moreover, “grass-fed” cows are not necessarily pasture-raised.
 At the grocery store, that means grass-finished beef may be marketed as grass-fed beef, but not vice versa.
 And, keep in mind that “grass-fed” cows are not necessarily pasture-raised.